-A couple of weekends ago I decided it was time for a camping trip, so I threw some camping gear in the car and head out to Stockton Lake 10 km east of Collie.
+A couple of weekends ago, we decided it was time for a camping trip, so we threw some camping gear in the car and head out to Stockton Lake, 10 km east of Collie.

-There weren’t very many people there midweek so we were able to get a waterside spot.
-Yep that’s right; step right out of your tent or caravan only a few metres from the water’s edge.
+There weren’t very many people there midweek, so we were able to get a waterside spot.
+Yep, that’s right; step right out of your tent or caravan only a few metres from the water’s edge.
 It was too cold for swimming this time, although that didn’t stop Dusty and a few young blokes showing how brave (or crazy) they were.
-Water skiing is allowed and in the warmer months there is usually a boat or two zipping around the lake with some pretty spectacular displays of ability and a good measure of shrieks and giggles from kids (and grownups) being dragged around on tubes and anything else that floats.
+Kayaking and water skiing are allowed and in the warmer months, there is usually a boat or two zipping around the lake, with some pretty spectacular displays of ability and a good measure of shrieks and giggles from kids (and grownups) being dragged around on tubes and anything else that floats.

 Plenty of Room

 The campground is huge and sprawls around the edges of the lake.
 There’s plenty of room for the biggest motor homes and caravans, without the need for fancy reversing skills, to get a good spot.
 With no set bays, it’s ideal if you are travelling with friends and want to set up together.

 Camping fees are very modest; $11 for Adults, $7 cons and $3 for kids 6 an over.
 No need to book ahead.
 The friendly ranger comes around each day to collect your money.

 Two blocks of toilets are provided.
 There are new composting toilets on the south side and some old flushing ones at the east end of the lake, but there are no showers or power.

 You will need to bring your own BBQ or cooking equipment, picnic table and chairs as there are none provided at this campground.
 Generators are allowed; if you must.